Iki07/Taskenize/README.md

 - **App Architecture**
-TASKENIZE utilizes a client-server architecture, where the frontend is developed using Vue3 (Compposition API style) for an interactive user experience, while the backend is based on the MARS engine, a serverless technology that enables efficient management of backend logic without the need for detailed DevOps configurations.
+TASKENIZE utilizes a client-server architecture, where the frontend is developed using Vue3 (Composition API style) for an interactive user experience, while the backend is based on the MARS engine, a serverless technology that enables efficient management of backend logic without the need for detailed DevOps configurations.
 Communication between the client and server occurs over defined RESTful API routes.

 The backend consists of modularly organized JavaScript files that implement functionalities such as user management, authentication, and task, project and workspace management.
 Each functionality is separated into distinct services for easier maintenance and scaling.
 The database uses MySQL and is designed to efficiently support these functionalities while maintaining a high level of integrity and performance.

 The frontend is structured around Vue3 components, and logically split views.
 Pinia is used for state management of the application, while Axios enables asynchronous communication with the backend.
 Vue Router is crucial for navigation within the app, providing a seamless user experience without the need for page refreshes.

-The database design focuses on efficiency and scalability, with entities such as Users, Tasks, Projects, and Wokspaces, which are interconnected to support complex project and task management functionalities.
+The database design focuses on efficiency and scalability, with entities such as Users, Tasks, Projects, and Workspaces..., which are interconnected to support complex project and task management functionalities.
 The schema is (hopefully) carefully planned to support fast data access and straightforward queries, forming the foundation for a robust task management system.

 ## Demo and Documentation